yanglinz/backpack-example/.backpack/docs/upstream.md

 # Managing Upstream Subtree

-This document describes how to update and reconcile the backpack git subtree.
+This document describes how to update and reconcile the `.backpack` git subtree.

 ## Detecting Drift